dimircea/iotduino/README.md

 The tests were made by using one million ( 1.000.000) operations then average the execution time.

-The code lets room for optimizations, but as it is now is fast enough to used with HC-SR04 ultrasonic distance sensor.
+The code lets room for optimizations, but in its current state is fast enough to be used with HC-SR04 ultrasonic distance sensor.

 ### The source code on this github repo and the node module via npm become available in the next couple of days!